Osaka

 Takoyaki (fried octopus balls, careful they’re hot inside) and okonomiyaki (shredded cabbage pancake grilled on a hot plate at your table) are worth trying!

 About a 40 min train ride from Kyoto, you could conceivably stay in one and daytrip to the other.
-Osaka will be more affordable, but I think there’s more to see in Kyoto.
+Osaka will be more affordable, but I still think there’s more to see in Kyoto.

 Hotels